 Let’s go through an example.

-This is how a typical order block looks like.
-This is a supply zone where price remained encapsulated between 1.1911 and 1.1920 before breaking out on the lower side.
+This is what a typical order block looks like.
+This is a supply zone where prices remained encapsulated between 1.1911 and 1.1920 before breaking out on the lower side.

 The order blocks are mainly of two types: